Reform of the United Nations Security Council – questions and answers

 - The Federal Government’s long‑term objective is an EU seat.
 Currently, however, the EU is still not ready to serve on the Council.
 Firstly, because the EU’s Common Foreign and Security Policy has not yet developed to the point that its member states can speak with one voice on all issues.
-And secondly, because the EU member states that are permanent Council members - Britain and France – are not yet prepared to give up their seats in favour of a permanent seat for the EU.
+And, secondly, because the EU member states that are permanent Council members – the UK and France – are not yet prepared to give up their seats in favour of a permanent seat for the EU.

 Can Security Council reform be prevented by a veto?